 Any small employer (defined by K.S.A.
 40-2209d) having between 2 and 50 employees may establish a health benefit plan for the purpose of providing a plan as described under K.S.A.
 40-2240 covering such employer’s eligible employees and such employees’ family members.
 For plans established prior to 1/1/2005, a certificate issued by the Commissioner of Insurance entitling a “small employer” to claim the tax credit authorized by K.S.A.
 40-2246 must have been obtained.

 For tax year 2013, and all tax years thereafter, credits shall be available to only corporations subject to the Kansas corporate income tax (i.e., C corporations).
-Credits shall no longer be available to individuals, partnerships, S corporations, limited liability companies, and other pass-through entities.
+Credits are not available to individuals, partnerships, S corporations, limited liability companies, and other pass-through entities.

 An eligible employee is one who is employed for an average of at least 30 hours per week and elects to participate in one of the benefit plans provided under this act, and includes individuals who are sole proprietors, business partners, and limited partners who own the business.
 Eligible employee does not include individuals: 1) engaged as independent contractors; 2) whose periods of employment are on an intermittent or irregular basis; or, 3) who have been employed by the employer for fewer than 90 days.